botgram/botgram/docs/reply.md

   - `text` (`String`): New message HTML.

 Updates a text message to have the passed HTML.
 Convenience method for `editText(msg, text, "HTML")`.

+Additional arguments can be passed, and will be escaped and substituted by successive `%s` in `text`, in the same way as `.html(...)`.

 ### `editMarkdown(msg, text)`